bgopikrishna/content/blog/getting-started-with-webpack.md

 ![Webpack key steps illustation - webpack for beginners](/uploads/webpackbundle.png "Webpack illustration")

 Webpack treats every file or asset as a module.
-Out of the box, webpack can only process JavaScript files (ES Modules, CommonJS modules, AMD Modules).
+Out of the box, webpack only supports JavaScript files (ES Modules, CommonJS modules, AMD Modules).

 But we can extend it to other file types like CSS, images, etc., with the help of loaders and plugins.
 Which we will be looking at later in this article.